Torg

 1. Inform Sophia What You're Looking For

-Enter plain keywords such as "German chocolate" or "peanut chocolate."
-Sophia's on your side and will locate suppliers that fit.
+Sign up and search for keywords such as "German chocolate" or "peanut chocolate."
+Our AI sourcing agent, Sophia, will locate suppliers that fit.

 Sophia lays out a list of suppliers, along with information to assist you in determining who works for you.